michaeldelcid/projects/NBA/readME.md

 - Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), download the version the *matches* your version of Chrome
 	- Save the path of 'chromedriver.exe' to your favorite text editor

+### NBA Team Data

-- The team data I will be looking at will be:
+- Some of the team data collected include:
 	- Games played
 	- Wins
 	- Losses